 As a camper, I agree to these guidelines:

-- I will save NO MORE THAN TWO CAMPSITES besides my own up to 2pm Thursday.
-After that, I will welcome new folks to camp there.
+- I’ll save NO MORE THAN TWO CAMPSITES up to noon Thursday.
+After that, I’ll welcome new folks in.

-- Park vehicles perpendicular to the roads to conserve space.
+- I’ll park vehicles perpendicular to the roads to conserve space.

-- Be super quiet from 10pm to 7am if camped in Quiet Camping.
+- I’ll be respectfully quiet from 10pm to 7am if camped in Quiet Camping.

-- Drive only when necessary to reduce my impact on the land.
+- I’ll drive only when necessary to reduce impact on the fields.

-- Be considerate of my fellow campers.
-Follow the Golden Rule.
+- I’ll be considerate of fellow campers, and follow the Golden Rule.

 OTHER STUFF TO KNOW:

 - No glass.
 Broken glass, barefoot children and hay farms just don’t mix.